Brian Robinson (basketball)

 Brian Robinson (born 1971) is a high school basketball coach for Bishop McGuinness High School in Kernersville, North Carolina.
 He led Bishop to 9 straight NCHSAA 1A state championships, which is a state record.
-The Villains won their 10th State Championship in 2022.
-He currently serves on the board to pick the North Carolina Gatorade Player-of-the-Year and is the WBCA (Women's Basketball Coaches Association) Chair for the National High School All-American Team.
-Robinson is the author of three books, and has been a speaker at basketball clinics for the University of Florida, Georgia Tech, and Duke University.
-Was named one of the Top 100 High School Coaches in the 100 year history of the NCHSAA in 2013, known as a "Coach To Remember" in any sport, for either gender.
+The Villains won their 10th State Championship in 2022 and won their 11th State Title the following year in 2023.
+He formerly served on the board to pick the North Carolina Gatorade Player-of-the-Year from 2008-2011 and is the WBCA (Women's Basketball Coaches Association) Chair for the National High School All-American Team.
+Robinson is the author of three books and has been a speaker at basketball clinics for the University of Florida, Georgia Tech, and Duke University.
+Was named one of the Top 100 High School Coaches in the 100-year history of the NCHSAA in 2013, known as a "Coach To Remember" in any sport, for either gender.
 Robinson was named a Living Legend in 2010 by The Winston-Salem Recreation and Parks Department.
+In 2025, Robinson was selected to the R.J.
+Reynolds High School Hall of Fame.

 More on Coach R can be found on his LinkedIn Account.